 And my last answer was coffee.

 So to create the best coffee possible, I borrowed money and bought a coffee farm in Hawaii.
 I also started trading green beans from around the world and became the sole-exporter of a Japanese roasting machine along with the distributor of one of the best espresso machines in the world.
 Then in September 2014, I opened the flagship store in the beautiful historic city of Kyoto, Japan.

-Our mission is to grow % Arabica across unique lands and cultures of the world, so that young baristas can “See the World Through Coffee.”
+Our dream is to grow % Arabica across unique lands and cultures of the world, so that we can “See the World Through Coffee.”